Xilinx/PYNQ/docs/source/overlay_design_methodology/python_overlay_api.rst

 In many applications there is a need for large buffers to be transferred between the PS and PL either using DMA engines or HLS IP with AXI master interfaces.
-In PYNQ the ``allocate`` function provides a mechanism to acquire numpy arrays allocated as to be physically contiguous.
+In PYNQ the :func:`pynq.buffer.allocate` function provides a mechanism to acquire numpy arrays allocated as to be physically contiguous.
 The allocate function takes ``shape`` and ``dtype`` parameters in a similar way to other numpy construction functions.

 .. code-block:: Python